aqxiy/sortDrink/README.md

 If taking a pill, the suggetion is to perform first with pill, then 3-5 minutes later without pill.

 If chaining pills, the best pill-to-pill (final swallow to next mouth open) duration may be 9-14 seconds.

+If out of timing or otherwise wish to wait longer, wait 3 minutes (first swallow of final step to mouth open for drink)